Kapranov/taxgig_2020/apps/chat/README.md

   the name of the user who send the messages
 - Promote the `ChatRooms` to be a `Supervisor` instead of being a `GenServer`
-- Handle the welcome message in the `ChatRoom` itself and not in the `websocket_controller`
 - Change the format of the response for other tests (add the room name)
 - Improve the way we make assertion on received messages (e.g. assert_receive wants pattern match and not functions or variables)